RandallBG/TribbleSoftwareWebsite/README.md

 1. compress the images and perhaps add smaller versions for phones

-2. Make dropdown navigation an animation on mobile
+2. Make dropdown navigation an animation on mobile - finished (make sure works on higher res monitors though still)

 3. create loading animation for after sending contact form email and before the modal pops up